We’ve prepared the following guide to help you understand many of the taxes, surcharge, fees and assessments you might see on your Company invoice.

 Telecommunications Assistance “Lifeline” Programs (e.g. TAP, LITAP)

 These surcharges fund “Lifeline” programs.
-These are state-run programs to lower the cost of residential telephone service for persons who meet certain income guidelines, have a disability, or are at least 65 years of age.
+These are state-run programs to lower the cost of residential telephone or broadband service for persons who meet certain income guidelines, have a disability, or are at least 65 years of age.
 TAP surcharges are assessed to all telephone customers (except Lifeline recipients) at a flat rate per line.

 State Telecommunications Relay Service (TRS) & Telephone Assistance for Communications Impaired Persons (TACIP)